 The Company's Board of Directors consists of three classes of directors with staggered terms of three years each.
-Our Class I directors currently consist of Guy Cook and Mitchell Godfrey.
-Our Class II director is Kent Swanson, and our Class III directors are Michael Lopach and Jon Wickwire.
+Our Class I director is Mitchell Godfrey, our Class II directors are Kent Swanson and John Deedrick, and our Class III directors are Michael Lopach and Jon Wickwire.
 Each director holds office until his or her successor has been elected and qualified or until the director's earlier resignation or removal.
-The term of our Class I directors is directors are standing for re-election.
+The term of our Class II directors expires at the Annual Meeting, and both of our current Class II directors are standing for re-election.
 Biographical information about our directors is provided below.

 The Board of Directors recommends that you vote "FOR" the election of Messrs.
-Cook and Godfrey.
+Swanson and Deedrick.